Why It Works

 1 medium onion, roughly chopped (about 1 cup)

 1 1/2 tablespoons vegetable oil

 1 cup water

-Combine chilies, cumin, turmeric, 1 piece of cinnamon, 5 peppercorns, 4 cloves, and sugar in a spice grinder.
+Combine chiles, cumin, turmeric, 1 piece of cinnamon, 5 peppercorns, 4 cloves, and sugar in a spice grinder.
 Grind until a fine powder is formed.
 Transfer spice mixture to food processor or mortar and pestle and add garlic, ginger, and vinegar.
 Process or pound until a fine paste is formed.
 Scrape out paste into a small bowl and set aside without washing food processor.

 Place pork in a large bowl and season with salt.
 Add half of spice paste and turn pork to coat.
 Add onion to food processor and process until a paste is formed.

 Heat oil in a heavy-bottomed saucepan over medium heat until shimmering.
-Add the onion paste (do not wash food processor bowl), remaining 4 peppercorns, remaining cinnamon stick, and remaining 3 cloves.
+Add onion paste (do not wash food processor bowl), remaining 4 peppercorns, remaining cinnamon stick, and remaining 3 cloves.
 Cook, stirring constantly, until onion is soft and oil is fragrant, about 5 minutes.
 Add remaining spice paste and cook, stirring occasionally, until the oil separates and mixture starts to sizzle, about 5 minutes longer.